These Are The Safety Tips Every Runner Should Know

 Stay on the beaten path.

 Don't just "wing" your running route; be familiar with where you're going to go before you head out.
-Luckily, there are tons of set running trails and paths that you can try in New York City that are well lit and populated, so try those first before you go rogue on the streets alone.
+Luckily, there are tons of set running trails and paths that you can try in most big cities that are well lit and populated, so try those first before you go rogue on the streets alone.

 Keep one earbud out.